skyrain/LogStructuredFileSystem/README.md

 5.Use the lfs

 //--- bug ----------------
-clean_seg(): cleaning mechanism has some bugs need to solved Thus,after write a large amount of info, the lfs would down for segment fault, since it starts the cleaning mechanism.
+1.clean_seg(): cleaning mechanism has some bugs need to solved Thus,after write a large amount of info, the lfs would down for segment fault, since it starts the cleaning mechanism.
+2. lfsck(): exist bugs.